 Fellow clone manufacturer Kailh also has quiet switches, although their selection is comparatively limited.
 You have the ultra-light Kailh Box Silent Pink linear and the tactile Kailh Box Silent Brown.

 These aren’t the only silent switches, but we think these are good places to start for most users.
-If you’re curious about quiet switches from other manufacturers, a quick search for “silent” on switch retailers like MechanicalKeyboards.com should give you an idea of what’s available.
+If you want more direction in choosing a silent switch, check out our guide on the quietest keyboard switches.

-If none of our picks float your boat, an easy alternative to looking for other pre-made silent keyboards is to just get a good hot-swap keyboard and install silent switches instead.
+If none of our picks float your boat, an easy alternative to looking for other pre-made silent keyboards is to just get a good hot-swappable keyboard and install silent switches instead.
 There are probably more hot-swap boards out there than ones that come with quiet switches by default, after all.

 So, going down the hot-swap route opens up a variety of form factors and designs that you might not find if you’re limiting yourself to stock, off-the-shelf keyboards.
 It’ll take a little bit more work, but it’s arguably worth it if it means you can end up with a keyboard you truly want.

 The notion of a quiet mechanical keyboard used to be an oxymoron, but that hasn’t been the case for a while now.
 Silent mechanical switches and other keyboard noise-reducing measures mean that you can get a relatively silent keyboard without sacrificing the superior typing feel of mechanical switches.

 The Ducky One 3 keyboards are some of the quietest mechanical keyboards you’ll find, with their MX Silent Red switches, lubed stabs, and pre-installed case foam.
 We recommend you start there, especially if you’re looking for a full-sized keyboard.
 But the Durgod K320 isn’t a slouch either and is a strong contender in the TKL form factor.